 - Suit-Up with a Safety Harness: Let’s face it: they are not cute and they are not comfortable, but when it comes down to it, would you rather be uncomfortable or critically injured?
 Be sure the workers are always wearing their safety harnesses on the roof.
 If there were to be any accidents, the safety harness can mean the difference between life and death.

 - Dress to Impress: There’s more to safety than the safety harness.
 Their shoes are equally important.
 It might seem obvious, but it’s often overlooked: before sending workers up to the roof, check their shoes, specifically the tread.
 If the tread looks like it might be a little worn out, do not let the worker on the roof.
 For their safety and yours, keep some roofing shoes on hand to make sure their equipment never fails.

 - Avoid Awful Weather: Forcing workers on a roof during wind or rain is only asking for disaster.
-For rain, moisture on the rooftop as well as seemingly trivial things like wet leaves make for slippery surfaces.
+For rain, moisture on the rooftop as well as seemingly trivial things like wet leaves makes for slippery surfaces.
 No matter the type of shoes the worker is wearing, no rain is safe if they are going to be up so high.
 And any gust can set the worker off balance and lead to a nasty fall.
 Both conditions are incredibly hazardous to the worker, whether or not your Roof Safety Markers are installed.
 So keep them safe and—literally—out of the cold.

 When it comes to roof maintenance, safety should be the most important consideration.
-Whether it’s equipment, weather or having us install our Roof Safety Markers, keep your workers’ safety a priority.
-Not only will you lower the risk of accidents, you might even get a break on your insurance premium.
+Whether it’s equipment, weather, or having us install our Roof Safety Markers, keep your workers’ safety a priority.
+Not only will you lower the risk of accidents, but you might also even get a break on your insurance premium.
 Give us a call today at (877) 682-6282 to find out more about how to keep your workers as safe as possible.